Sitka Activities Resource Guide

 - Fortress of the Bear: Visit this unique grizzly bear cub rescue center; also home to the Sawmill farm.

-- Sitka Sound Ocean Science Center: Get acquainted with local sea creatures in the aquarium; learn about terrestrial and aquatic ecosystems of the Gulf of Alaska.
+- Sitka Sound Science Center: Get acquainted with local sea creatures in the aquarium; learn about terrestrial and aquatic ecosystems of the Gulf of Alaska.

 - Sitka Ocean Raft Adventures: Not for the faint of heart.
 Experience Sitka Sound and its volcanic geology by open ocean raft.